The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 We floated for an hour in the pool and then was the icing on the cake - a 15-minute massage in the lagoon!
 It was pure heaven.

 I need to go back to this secret lagoon!
 When I visited Secret Lagoon again in 2019 the floating and massage were no longer available, but it was great to get a chance to experience it while it was still available.

-By the way, these are not the changing facilities seen in the photo of me getting a massage - this lagoon is actually the oldest swimming pool in Iceland, built in 1891, and these are the old changing facilities.
+By the way, these are not the changing facilities seen in the photo of me getting a massage - this lagoon is one of the oldest swimming pools in Iceland, built in 1891, and these are the old changing facilities.

 There are new, modern facilities now on the other side of the lagoon.